THM-Health/PILOS/docs/docs/administration/08-advanced/01-external-authentication.md

 ##### Arrays

-The negation of arrays means: Check that regular expression doesn't match on any entry If the `all` attribute is also true: Check that regular expression doesn't match matches all entries
+The negation of arrays means: Check that regular expression doesn't match on any entry.
+If the `all` attribute is also `true`: Check that regular expression doesn't match all entries.

 ### Examples